 - How much will it cost to implement customizations or add new capabilities to meet business needs?

 Other costs might be less easy to assess upfront.
-Most traditional LIMS do not readily offer integrated inventory management that is connected to laboratory workflows.
+Most traditional LIMS do not readily offer integrated Iab inventory management that is connected to laboratory workflows.
 Because of this limitation, many labs use spreadsheets and chase paper to monitor the vital components of laboratory operations — such as consumables, reagents, and instruments.

 Imagine a scenario where your lab runs out of a consumable because no one was alerted to reorder it.
 Or imagine the cost of over-purchasing reagents because you have not accurately measured stock in volume (for example, although the label specifies 10 uses, the volume is sufficient for 11 uses).